jm-go/hangman/README.md

 ## Gameplay

-1. Upon starting the game, players are greeted with a welcome message and prompted to choose a difficulty level.
+1. Upon start, player is greeted with a welcome message and prompted to choose a difficulty level.
 2. The player inputs their guess one letter at a time.
 3. The game provides feedback on each guess and updates the gallows display accordingly.
 4. The game ends either when the player successfully guesses the word or loses all their lives.